 You act as if you never had love

 and you want me to go without?

-"One" isn't about couples walking down the aisle arm-in-arm, but about one
+"One" isn't about couples walking down the aisle arm-in-arm as

 partner crawling abjectly to the other: